Shahajade422/flaver-dish/README.md

-# Tasty Routes 😋
+# FlavorDish 😋

-Introducing "Tasty Routes 😋" a food ordering web application crafted with the powerful MERN stack—MongoDB, Express.js, React.js, and Node.js.
+Introducing "FlavorDish 😋" a food ordering web application crafted with the powerful MERN stack—MongoDB, Express.js, React.js, and Node.js.
 This innovative platform seamlessly integrates the best of each technology to provide users with a delightful and efficient dining experience.

 ---
 ## Requirements